mournfully/patched-void-surface-kernel/README.md

 gamja IRC client | voidlinux
 https://web.libera.chat/gamja/

-~1.5 weeks of testing changes and recompiling the entire kernel everytime on one underpowered laptop while I was in school lol
+~1.5 weeks of testing changes and recompiling the entire kernel on one underpowered laptop while I was in school lol - rip my sanity
-source: my sanity